TIE KNOTS THE FUN AND EASY WAY

 Welcome to Climbing Knots

 These animated knots are for climbers, rescue workers, arborists, tower-climbers, and others who use rope in man-carrying applications.
-Select the knots from: the index above left; the pictures above; or the Climbing Usage page.

 This selection is based on consultation with, and feedback from, many experienced climbers.